ourresearch/total-impact-deploy/installation.md

     export CLOUDANT_DB=ti
     export API_ROOT=localhost:5001 # production: total-impact-core.herokuapp.com
     export WEBAPP_ROOT=localhost:5000 # production: total-impact.org

+    also some secret ones for heroku addon configs (redis, memcached, etc) ... see secrets doc

 ### this is so you can see the stdout logs [when you run foreman](http://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fddollar%2Fforeman%2Fwiki%2FMissing-Output&sa=D&sntz=1&usg=AFQjCNELDU4lGGgu4FqSSvMYWr_3tiFegg)